WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 1. Launch Wasabi Wallet.
 The very first time you run the software the `Generate Wallet` tab will be open automatically, but you can also access it by clicking on `File -> Generate Wallet` in the menu bar.

-2. Label the new wallet precisely to ensure a proper differentiation from wallets created in the future.
+2. Name the new wallet precisely to ensure a proper differentiation from wallets created in the future.
 This label is not shared with anyone, it is only stored locally on your computer.

 3. Write a long and random password and _back it up_.